72.9 F

 ‘s financials remain strong, reflecting strong job growth and business investment,” Youngkin said in a statement.
 “With over 265,000 more Virginians working today versus three years ago and over $100 billion in capital investment commitments from companies eager to grow in Virginia, the Commonwealth’s financial performance is tracking ahead of forecast.”

-The upbeat state report comes even as the national economy posted a notable dip in growth.
+The upbeat state report comes even as the national posted a notable dip in growth.
 According to a memo from Secretary of Finance Stephen Cummings to the governor, real U.S. GDP growth fell sharply in the first quarter of 2025.

 The decline was largely driven by a surge in imports, as consumers rushed to beat expected tariffs.
 Imports grew at a 9% annual rate, while the rest of the economy posted a more modest 2% pace.

 Despite the GDP slide, hiring remained solid.
-The U.S. added 177,000 in April, and Virginia tacked on 5,900 jobs in March — the most recent month with available data — led by construction, care and .
+The U.S. added 177,000 in April, and Virginia tacked on 5,900 jobs in March — the most recent month with available data — led by construction, and .
 The state’s rate nudged up slightly to 3.2% in March, up from 3.1 percent the previous month.

 Still, federal employment is showing cracks.
 Virginia lost an estimated 4,100 federal jobs in March, while nationally the shed 9,000 jobs in April — figures that state officials say bear watching.